kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 1. From the Properties page, under the option Self-service password reset enabled, select **Select group**

-1. Browse for and select your Azure AD group, SSPRSecurityGroupUsers, then choose Select.
+1. Browse for and select your Azure AD group, SSPRSecurityGroupUsers, after that choose Select, then select save.

    ![](../Images/aad-password-reset.png)